babo/bigquery-prezi/prezi.md

 - show a mission impossible: effective regular expression in queries
 ---
 # How to start?
-- use your private gmail with the 300USD for two month credit
+- use your private gmail, there is a campaign
+    - 300 USD for two month credit
 - add billing, this is required but doesn't cost you within the credit
 - prefect way to safely experiment and get a feeling about the service
     - including the cost